upenn-embedded/final-project-s25-the-redeem-team/README.md

 *How will you demonstrate your device on demo day?
 Will it be strapped to a person, mounted on a bicycle, require outdoor space?
 Think of any physical, temporal, and other constraints that could affect your planning.*

+We will put the mini piano and our other components on the workbench.
+We will play a melody on the piano while in listening mode, the MCU will read the signals from it, and then we will turn a physical switch on the board to choose the transposition of the song.
+Then we will press a button for a buzzer to play the song in the new key.

+Our system does not need any special environment - just a countertop.
+We will power the system with a laptop/battery/DC supply.

+The constraint is just enough space on the workbench.

 ### 9. Sprint Planning

 *You've got limited time to get this project done!
 How will you plan your sprint milestones?
 How will you distribute the work within your team?
 Review the schedule in the final project manual for exact dates.*